Hackinger

-Hackinger, or von Hacking, is the name of an old Austrian noble family (ritter or knight).
+The Hackinger family, or von Hacking, is an old Austrian noble family (ritter or knight).

+History

 The earliest documented use of the name was by Marcwardus de Hakkingin in 1156, a follower of the House of Babenberg, who named himself after the town of Hacking, which is now part of Vienna.
 It was also noted that the family was exceptionally large; over 100 members of the knighthood have been documented at the monastery in Klosterneuburg.
 Another early member was referenced in 1168 as Gerungus de Hakeing.

 Their origins prior to this is unknown, except that they had various landholdings and fiefdoms in the central Vienna valley (Wiental).
 Since the offspring of the Hackinger family also carried the title, indicates this was a hereditary line of knights.

 The family would also construct the fortress of Hacking (Veste Hacking) in the middle of the 13th century due to its strategic location.
 Hacking was the seat of this knightly family until the 13th century when the Russbachers purchased the land.
 Where the family seat moved at this time is unknown.

 Around, 1263, under Ottokar II of Bohemia, Tiemo von Russbach, son of Wernard von Russbach, changes his name to Tiemo von Hacking.
 This is the same year he took ownership of Hacking.
 His wife also takes on the name of Agnes von Hacking.
 Tiemo and his brother Gundaker would also use von Hacking as late as 1293.
 This is the last time this specific family line can be found in historical sources, and may have ended here or reverted to the Russbach name.
 Regardless, this newer Hackinger line had no relation to the older Hackinger line.

 The von Hacking family was linked by marriage with the Greiff family through Elisabeth von Hacking, daughter of Heinrich von Hacking, who married Otto Grief.
 The Greiffs were known to be a very wealthy Viennese family, also knights.
 There was also a very close connection with the Burggrafen (burgraves) von Gars the depth of which is unknown.
 All that is known is that Erkenbert von Gars expresses a very close connection with the von Hacking family.